 Recognition of revenue and profit is based on judgements made in respect of the ultimate profitability of a contract.
 Such judgements are arrived at through the use of estimates in relation to the costs and value of work performed to date and to be performed in bringing contracts to completion.
 These estimates are made by reference to recovery of pre-contract costs, surveys of progress against timetable, changes in work scope, the contractual terms under which the work is being performed, including the recoverability of any un-agreed income from variations and the likely outcome of discussions on claims and costs incurred.
-Revenue is recognised using the cost to cost methodology to determine the percentage completion on Long term contracts.
+Revenue is recognized using the cost-to-cost methodology to determine the percentage completion on long term contracts.
+The gross amounts due on long term contracts from customers is disclosed in note 14.